Rwanda agrees to take deportees from the US after a previous migrant deal with the UK collapsed

 The U.S. sent 13 men it described as dangerous criminals who were in the U.S. illegally to South Sudan and Eswatini in Africa last month and has said it is seeking more agreements with African nations.
 It said those deportees' home countries refused to take them back.

-The U.S. has also deported hundreds of Venezuelans and others to Costa Rica, El Salvador and Panama under President Donald Trump’s plans to expel people who he says entered the U.S. illegally and are “the worst of the worst.”
+The U.S. has also deported hundreds of Venezuelans and others to Costa Rica, Panama and El Salvador under President Donald Trump’s plans to expel people who he says entered the U.S. illegally.

+In March, using an 18th-century wartime law, the U.S. deported more than 200 Venezuelan immigrants to El Salvador, where they were immediately transferred to a mega-prison known as the Terrorism Confinement Center, or CECOT, which was built to hold alleged gang members.
+Human rights groups have documented hundreds of deaths as well as cases of torture inside its walls.

 Rwanda's failed deal with the UK